leftthomas/GPUView/README.md

-# Relation R-CNN
+# GraphMask
-A PyTorch implementation of Relation R-CNN based on the paper [Improving Object Detection with Relation Mining Network]().
+A PyTorch implementation of GraphMask based on the paper [GraphMask: single shot instance segmentation with relation mining]().

 ![Network Architecture image from the paper](structure.png)